MicrosoftDocs/security/operations/siem-xdr-overview.md

 ![Image of Microsoft Sentinel and XDR](./media/sentinel-xdr-architecture.png)

+In this diagram:

-Microsoft Sentinel is a cloud-native SIEM tool; Microsoft 365 Defender provides XDR capabilities for end-user environments (email, documents, identity, apps, and endpoint); and Microsoft Defender for Cloud provides XDR capabilities for infrastructure and multi-cloud platforms including virtual machines, databases, containers, and IoT.
+Signals are feed into Microsoft 365 Defender and Microsoft Defender for Cloud.
+Microsoft 365 Defender provides XDR capabilities for end-user environments (email, documents, identity, apps, and endpoint); and Microsoft Defender for Cloud provides XDR capabilities for infrastructure and multi-cloud platforms including virtual machines, databases, containers, and IoT.
+Microsoft 365 Defender and Microsoft Defender for Cloud send SIEM log data through a series of Microsoft Sentinel connectors.
+Microsoft Sentinel is a cloud-native SIEM tool that helps secops teams analyze and respond to threats.

-In scope for the reference architecture:

-- Defender 365

-- Sentinel

-Data sources:

-- Azure AD Identity Protection
-- Office 365
-- Microsoft Defender for Cloud
-- Microsoft 365 Defender
-- Microsoft Defender for Endpoint
-- Microsoft Defender for Identity
-- Microsoft Defender for Cloud Apps
-- Azure activity logs

 ## Key capabilities